BenjaminPollak/dot_files/README.md

 - for Z-Shell: put config in `~/local.zsh`
 - for git: if on a work machine, put config in `~/work/.gitconfig`
-- for Neovim: put config in `~/dot_files/nvim/.config/nvim/lua/local.lua`
+- for Neovim: put local plugin config in `nvim/.config/nvim/lua/plugins/local.lua`

 # TODOs